pudkrong/asset-tracker-lwm2m-js/adr/004-instance-selected-when-multiple-instance.md

-### Instance selected when LwM2M object is multiple instance
+# ADR 004: Instance selected when LwM2M object is multiple instance

 When a LwM2M object is array type by definition its means that it could has multiple instances.
 The default instance to be picked in order to build the